The Susquehanna

 RiverStewards Collaborative Initiatives

-One Water Planning Process White Paper for Spring Creek Watershed – This white paper describes what the One Water concept entails, provide a case study of the process from the Spring Creek watershed in Centre County, Pennsylvania, and provide guidance on how other municipalities in Pennsylvania and beyond can use the experiences from Spring Creek to shape their own One Water planning process.
-While each One Water process is unique and should be tailored to the individual conditions, stakeholders, challenges, and opportunities within a given watershed, this is a great starting point for those new to the concept or those who have considered it in the past and are looking for a new reason to give it a try.
+One Water Planning Process White Paper for Spring Creek Watershed – This white paper describes what the One Water concept entails, provides a case study of the process from the Spring Creek watershed in Centre County, Pennsylvania, and provides guidance on how other municipalities in Pennsylvania and beyond can use the experiences from Spring Creek to shape their own One Water planning process.
 Download white paper here.

-River Economic Curation – This involves tracking the total economic benefits generated because of the Susquehanna River and providing that data and analyses to other interested parties to provide support for continued protection and restoration of the watershed and the greater Chesapeake Bay.
+River Economic Curation – This involves tracking the total economic return on investment of the Susquehanna River and providing that data and analyses to other interested parties to provide support for continued protection and restoration of the watershed and the greater Chesapeake Bay.
 Learn more here.

 Data Repository – As much data as possible (from colleges, government agencies, nonprofits) on the health of the Susquehanna River and the plants and animals that call it home will be contained in a centralized, publicly-accessible database so that all stakeholders will have access to the same beneficial data resources.
 This will reduce duplication of effort, encourage collaboration, and identify data gaps that can then be filled.
 Learn more here.

-Research & Education – RiverStewards will enhance what we know and appreciate about the Susquehanna River through a variety of education, research, and outreach efforts, such as:
+Outreach & Engagement – RiverStewards will enhance what we know and appreciate about the Susquehanna River through a variety of education, research, and outreach efforts, such as:

 RiverStewards Benefit Corporation Initiatives